TL;DR

 While ABI statistics show that the vast majority of claims are paid (in 2022, 97.3% of all protection claims were successful), disputes can and do happen.
 Having a professional expert who set up the policy correctly in the first place and who can advocate for you at the claims stage provides invaluable peace of mind.

 At WeCovr, our entire business model is built on the principles of impartial advice and client-centric service.
-We don't have our own products to sell, so our only incentive is to find the absolute best solution for you from the wider market.
+We don't have our own products to sell, so our only incentive is to find the absolute a suitable option for your circumstances from the wider market.

 We combine sophisticated technology with human expertise to make the process as simple and effective as possible.
 Our commitment is to: